Differences Between Event Planning and Coordinating

-Outside of the industry, many people do not understand the difference between an event planner and an event coordinator.
-Generally speaking, the planner makes the critical decisions regarding the what, when, who and how.
+Outside the industry, many people do not understand the difference between an event planner and an event coordinator.
+Generally speaking, the planner makes the critical decisions regarding the what, when, who, and how.
 An event coordinator, on the other hand, is responsible for making sure all the details are executed and that each vendor shows up on time and performs appropriately.

 Responsibilities of an Event Planner

 An event planner works directly with the client to determine the customer's vision, needs, and budget.
 For example, if it's a wedding, the event planner may discuss the couple's intended tone, the level of formality, and the size of the guest list.